Academic Integrity

 Plagiarism can result in academic misconduct, which can have serious consequences at NMIT.
 (See NMIT's Academic Integrity and Academic Misconduct Policy(external link)).

-It is essential, therefore, that you avoid plagiarism by learning how to reference correctly, using a referencing guide.
+Therefore, it is essential to avoid plagiarism by learning how to reference correctly using a referencing guide.

 • an in-text citation next to the information you have taken, which links to...